Do I Need Personal Injury Protection

 Florida

-Up to $10,000 in medical and disability costs, as well as $5,000 in death benefits, are covered to an amount of 80%.
+Up to $10,000 in medical and disability costs, as well as $5,000 in death benefits, are covered up to 80% of the total amount.

 Kansas